 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss.
-The net gain or loss recognised in profit or loss includes any dividend or interest earned on the financial assets and is included in the "Fair value gain arising from financial assets at FVTPL" line item (Note 9).
-Fair value is determined in the manner described in Note 6.
+The net gain or loss recognised in profit or loss includes any dividend or interest earned on the financial assets.
+Fair value is determined in the manner described in Note 7.